The Society for Historical Archaeology Publications Style Guide

 A. General Instructions

-1. Authors’ surnames are spelled out in full, except “et al.” is used for junior authors’ names for publications with three or more authors.
+1. Authors’ surnames are spelled out in full, except “et ” is used for junior authors’ names for publications with three or more authors.

-2. Agency names serving as the author are spelled out in full in the initial citation and may be abbreviated in subsequent sections if used frequently (usually determined as more than three names).
+2. Agency names serving as the author are spelled out in full in the initial citation and may be abbreviated in subsequent sections if used frequently (usually determined as more than three times).

 3. Format

-2. Do not separate the name of the author from the parentheses containing the year or year and pages in text citations.
-For example: Rust (1976:12) said, “the survey was complete.”
-Not: Rust said, “the survey was complete” (1976:12).
+b.
+Do not separate the name of the author from the parentheses containing the year or year and pages in text For example, Rust (1976:12) said: “The survey was complete.” not Rust said: “The survey was complete” (1976:12).

 B. Sample Citations